 2 Timothy 2:15New King James Version (NKJV) 15 Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.

-Part of my special calling is the study of His word and rightly dividing the word of truth.
+Part of our Common Purpose is the study of His word and rightly dividing the word of truth.

-Years ago I felt the Lord call me to learn His word.
-I paid little attention at that time, but let me explain: In 1998 or 99 there was a man named Tom Curran who came to speak at the little Catholic Church I used to belong to.
+Years ago I believe the Lord called me to learn His word.
+I knew I had a “stirring” in my heart to read the Bible but honestly, I paid little attention at that time.
+Let me explain: In 1998 or 99 there was a man named Tom Curran who came to speak at the little Catholic Church I used to belong to.
 He was a former Protestant who had converted to Catholicism.
 He’s kind of a “big wig” now.
 He said something that night that I never forgot.
 He said that Protestants take the Bible literally but Catholics understand the Bible literarily (as in a form of literature; a good read..not necessarily all true).
-He said this as if to say, he now understood the error of the Protestants was to believe the Bible.
-What a shame!
-After Jesus saved me, He brought this memory back to my mind confirming that I had heard Him and that He had been trying to speak to me back then!
-He showed me that the reason I brushed it off back in the 90’s was because I didn’t know God wanted to speak to me.
-He was using that man to speak truth into my life but I didn’t know that I could hear God for myself!
-We weren’t taught that God actually speaks to His people.
-His “still small voice” was to be understood metaphorically.
+He said this as if to say, the error of the Protestants was to believe the Bible.

 2 Timothy 3:16New King James Version (NKJV) 16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for [a]instruction in righteousness,